Setasign/SetaPDF-Signer-Addon-Google-Cloud-KMS/README.md

 [Google Cloud KMS Client Libraries](https://cloud.google.com/kms/docs/reference/libraries) to communicate with the KMS.
 You need appropriate credentials.

-You also need a X.509 certificates related to your stored keys.
+You also need an X.509 certificates related to your stored keys.
 To create a self-signed certificate for testing purpose or to create a CSR for the certificate authority of your choice, you can use a tool we prepared [here](https://github.com/Setasign/Cloud-KMS-CSR).